Vieni

 Vieni menu

-In terms of menu structure, it’s a standard Italian menu of antipasti, primi, secondi and contorni, although we’re encouraged—as it seems to be the way these days—to treat it all as sharing plates.
+In terms of menu structure, it’s a standard Italian menu of antipasti, primi, secondi and contorni, although we’re encouraged—as seems to be the way these days—to treat it all as sharing plates.

 Salami + Provolone; Focaccia, Sicilian EVOO